Cosmian/mse-cli/documentation/docs/bare-metal/getting_started.md

                         and the enclave
     scaffold            create a new boilerplate application
     list                list the running applications
-    localtest           test locally a MSE app in a development context logs                print the MSE docker logs
-    package             generate a package containing the Docker image and the code to run on MSE
+    localtest           test locally a Cosmian Enclave app in a development context logs                print the Cosmian Enclave docker logs package             generate a package containing the Docker image and the code to run on Cosmian Enclave
-    restart             restart an stopped MSE docker
-    run                 finalise the configuration of the application docker and run the application code
+    restart             restart an stopped Cosmian Enclave docker run                 finalise the configuration of the application docker and run the application code
-    status              print the MSE docker status
-    seal                seal the secrets to be share with an MSE app spawn               spawn a MSE docker
+    status              print the Cosmian Enclave docker status seal                seal the secrets to be share with an Cosmian Enclave app spawn               spawn a Cosmian Enclave docker
-    stop                stop and optionally remove a running MSE docker test                test a deployed MSE app
-    verify              verify the trustworthiness of a running MSE web application and get the RA-TLS certificate
+    stop                stop and optionally remove a running Cosmian Enclave docker test                test a deployed Cosmian Enclave app verify              verify the trustworthiness of a running Cosmian Enclave web application and get the RA-TLS certificate
 ```